swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

-If you have any questions about this document, or would like to share any thoughts about existing features, please contact the Swift Package Manager mailing list: <swift-package-manager@swift.org>
+If you have any questions about this document, or would like to share any thoughts about existing features, please contact the mailing list for Swift Package Manager development: <swift-build-dev@swift.org>

 For information about contributing to Swift or the Swift Package Manager, check out ["Contributing to Swift" on Swift.org](https://swift.org/contributing).